poissonconsulting/subfolder/README.md

 Unless specified it will use the same function names except main will be renamed to output which will be the default value.

+It should not create any directories except those at the level of output and its subfolders to avoid possibility of unintentionally creating directories in the wrong place.
+It should be up to the user to create the higher level directories manually.

+Options should be save in human readable form perhaps TOML or is there a better format?

 It will also use … to ensure name based argument matching.